shahabazkc/white-rabbit-test/README.md

 ### `Folder Structure`

-client -> Front-end of the application
+/white rabits mern app/client -> Front-end of the application

-backend -> Backend of the application
+/white rabits mern app/backend -> Backend of the application